RfidResearchGroup/ChameleonUltra/docs/cli.md

 ```

-- To clean the logged detection nonces: `hf detection enable -e0` then `hf detection enable -e1`
+- To clean the logged detection nonces: `hf mf econfig --disable-log` then `hf mf econfig --enable-log`